-It is recognized that some regulated substances may be inadvertently produced in manufacture, or may be present although not declared in proprietary products used in carpet manufacture.
-It is incumbent on manufacturers to ensure that carpets do not contain more than 0.1% by weight of these substances unless a lower concentration is required in other sections of this document.
+It is recognized that some regulated substances may be inadvertently produced in manufacture or may be present although not declared in proprietary products used in carpet manufacture.
+It is incumbent on manufacturers to ensure that carpets do not contain more than 0.1% by weight of these substances unless a lower concentration is required in other sections of this document or where the substance is deemed to be hazardous to health.

-Manufacturers must examine Material Safety Data Sheets to identify chemicals that are either banned, limited in the final product, or of concern to evaluate compliance with the Technical Guidelines.
+Manufacturers must examine Safety Data Sheets to identify chemicals that are either banned, limited in the final product, or of concern to evaluate compliance with the Technical Guidelines.